Water, Women and a Path to Indigenization

 • Relationship to music (singing the songs of the ancestors and the land)

-• Relationship to our physical bodies (how do we work, how do we listen, how do we perceive)
+• Relationship to our physical bodies (how do we work, how do we listen, how do we perceive, how do we nurture, how do we rest)

 Previous